LaunchCoderGirlSTL/web_group_cohort/lesson_10.md

 **STEP 2**
 js - read the json file and store it in a javascript variable.
 It should come in as an array of items. jQuery provides a useful function called [getJson](http://api.jquery.com/jquery.getjson/) to read a json file and turn it into a js object.
+*Note* if you are using chrome and trying to open your json file locally, you will get an error about Cross Origin Requests.
+To avoid this error, load the json file from github servers!
+You can use this link "https://raw.githubusercontent.com/[YOUR GITHUB USERNAME]/web_group_project_2/master/inventory.json" instead of the local "./inventory.json" to load the json.

 **STEP 3**
 js - figure out how to loop over the array of all inventory items.
 We need to determine if each item is either a 'cake' or something else.
 Sort each item into different arrays, one array for cakes and one array for other things.
 The [$.each](http://api.jquery.com/jquery.each/) function may be useful here, or you can use a more traditional javascript for loop to loop over each item in the array.